MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

     * Currently, the pointer pose is available only through the Windows-specific API (**sourceState.sourcePose.TryGetPosition/Rotation**, requesting the Pointer pose).

 These pose coordinates are all expressed in Unity world coordinates.

+## Unreal porting guidance

+> [!IMPORTANT]
+> If you're using HP Reverb G2 controllers, please refer to [this article](../unreal-reverb-g2-controllers.md) for additional input mapping instructions.

 ## See also
 * [Motion controllers]()../../design/motion-controllers.md)